-If our stockholders do not approve the Dissolution, our board of directors and management will continue to explore other strategic alternatives.
-Because our board of directors and management believe that they have exhausted all reasonable and viable strategic alternatives, it is possible that we would seek voluntary dissolution at a later time and potentially with diminished assets.
+As our stockholders did not approve the Dissolution, our board of directors and management will continue to explore what, if any, other alternatives are available for the future of the Company in light of its discontinued business activities and lack of resources.
+Such alternatives may include a merger, sale, divestiture of assets, licensing or other strategic transaction.
+It is also possible that we would seek voluntary dissolution at a later time, potentially with further diminished assets.
 In addition, we could cease operations, make an assignment for the benefit of creditors, turn the Company over to a third-party management company or liquidator or file for bankruptcy protection.